streetcomplete/StreetComplete/README.md

   * Log reader (not a setting, but it's in the menu)
   * Expert mode that enables capabilities, some of which can be dangerous when used by inexperienced OSM contributors
     * Directly edit tags, with suggestions from iD and last used values
-    * Add nodes everywhere, either free-floating or as part of a single way
+    * Add nodes everywhere, either free-floating or as part of a ways
+      * inserting nodes into a way may actually re-use existing nodes at that position
     * Delete free-floating nodes
     * Additional "other answers"
       * add `access=private` to benches, bicycle parkings, picnic tables, pitches, (leisure) tracks and recycling containers